Pressed-Solutions/IT-ROI-dev/notes.md

  - [Most Popular Tags](https://downloads.wordpress.org/plugin/most-popular-tags.zip) 4.0: apparently no hacks; no visible issues after upgrade
     - Not sure where or if this widget is used.
 Disabled for now…can remove?
  - [Nav Menu Images](https://downloads.wordpress.org/plugin/nav-menu-images.3.2.zip) 3.2: no hacks; no visible issues after upgrade
- - [Nice Login Widget](https://downloads.wordpress.org/plugin/nice-login-register-widget.1.3.10.zip) 1.3.10: [heavily modified](https://github.com/Pressed-Solutions/IT-ROI-nice-login-widget/commit/c7ec6e1c9dd234d3da668bf82a465522a6288c4c); needs to be gone through and move as much as possible to main `style.css`
+ - [Nice Login Widget](https://downloads.wordpress.org/plugin/nice-login-register-widget.1.3.10.zip) 1.3.10: [heavily modified](https://github.com/Pressed-Solutions/IT-ROI-nice-login-widget/commit/c7ec6e1c9dd234d3da668bf82a465522a6288c4c); needs to be gone through and move as much as possible to main `style.css` with pseudo-selector content or WP hooks
  - Post Comment Notification to Multiple User 1.0: [minor hack](https://github.com/Pressed-Solutions/post-comment-notification-to-multiple-user/commit/cb63c8de1af0a01077796615d0618db790bdf0b1) to prevent email overload
- - [Redirection](https://wordpress.org/plugins/redirection/) 2.3.6: no hacks; no visible issues after upgrade
+ - [Redirection](https://downloads.wordpress.org/plugin/redirection.2.3.6.zip) 2.3.6: no hacks; no visible issues after upgrade.
+Do not upgrade to v2.3.10—the settings page results in white screen of death.
     - Possibly remove this plugin and manage `.htaccess` manually?
 404 errors are all logged to database, causing at least some slight overhead; however, good for troubleshooting
  -